Iron–sulfur world hypothesis: Cellularization

 In the next stage lipid membranes are formed.
 While still anchored to the mineral base they form a semi-cell bounded partly by the mineral base and partly by the membrane.
 Further lipid evolution leads to self-supporting lipid membranes and closed cells.
 The earliest closed cells are pre-cells (sensu Kandler) because they allow frequent exchange of genetic material (e.g. by fusions).
 According to Woese, this frequent exchange of genetic material is the cause for the existence of the common stem in the tree of life and for a very rapid early evolution.
+Nick Lane and coauthors state that "Non-enzymatic equivalents of glycolysis, the pentose phosphate pathway and gluconeogenesis have been identified as well.
+Multiple syntheses of amino acids from α-keto acids by direct reductive amination and by transamination reactions can also take place.
+Long-chain fatty acids can be formed by hydrothermal Fischer-Tropsch-type synthesis which chemically resembles the process of fatty acid elongation.
+Recent work suggests that nucleobases might also be formed following the universally conserved biosynthetic pathways, using metal ions as catalysts".